tiqi-group/atomphys/docs/user-guide/calculations/ac_stark_shifts.md

 Polarizability of an atom in state $|i \rangle$ , $\alpha_i$, is an AC Stark Shift, $\delta \mathcal{E}_i$  normalized by the electric field causing this stark shift, $E_0$.

 $\alpha_i = \frac{-4 \left(\delta \mathcal{E}_i\right)}{E_0^2}$

+In our package we decided to calculate overall polarizability without splitting it into scalar, vectorial and tensorial polarizability.
+This is because we wanted to generalize it to arbitrary types of transitions including light shifts coming from quadrupole transitions.